jaspector

 Monday-Friday, 8:00 a.m. to 5:00 p.m.

-Do I need a building permit in Cuyahoga Falls, OH?
+01 Do I need a building permit in Cuyahoga Falls, OH?

 Building permits are issued by Summit County for building work; a zoning certificate review is required through the city for zoning-regulated work before county permit issuance.

-How much does a building permit cost in Cuyahoga Falls, OH?
+02 How much does a building permit cost in Cuyahoga Falls, OH?

+Building permit fees in Cuyahoga Falls, OH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 residential application; $87 commercial application.
 Fees are calculated as: County fee schedule is application fee plus area-based charges; city zoning fee schedule was not clearly posted..
 Plan check fee: $60.60 for new house / addition / attached garage; $30.30 for accessory buildings / alterations / decks / detached garages.

-How do I apply for a building permit in Cuyahoga Falls, OH?
+03 How do I apply for a building permit in Cuyahoga Falls, OH?

-1. Determine zoning compliance using the city Development Code and mapping resources.
+To apply for a building permit in Cuyahoga Falls, OH, follow these steps: 1.
+Determine zoning compliance using the city Development Code and mapping resources.
 2. Submit the zoning certificate application to the Planning Division digitally at development@cityofcf.com or by mail to 2310 Second Street.
 3. After local zoning clearance, prepare county building permit application and plans.
 4. Submit the building permit application to Summit County Building Standards through Cityworks Public Access or at the county office.
 5. Pay permit and plan review fees.
 6. Address plan review comments if issued.
 7. Once the permit is issued, schedule required county inspections before concealment and complete final inspection / occupancy closeout as applicable.

-How do I schedule a building inspection in Cuyahoga Falls, OH?
+04 How do I schedule a building inspection in Cuyahoga Falls, OH?

-Other cities in Summit County
+Other jurisdictions in Summit County.

-View all Summit County jurisdictions →
+All Summit County jurisdictions →